appmattus/kotlinfixture/README.md

 #### recursionStrategy

-When recursion is detected the library will, by default, throw a `FixtureException` with the details of the circular reference.
+When recursion is detected the library will, by default, throw an `UnsupportedOperationException` with the details of the circular reference.
 This strategy can be changed to instead return `null` for the reference, however, if this results in an invalid object an exception will still be thrown as the object requested couldn't be resolved.

 ```kotlin
 val fixture = kotlinFixture {